IanTricker/CS121NumberGussingGame/README.md

 + if not tell them if it is too high or low

 + once found tell them good job if within 6 guess, ok within 7 guess, and anything past that astrise them

+create true and false constants create int for randomNum create int for userNum create int for amount of inputs i